 Psoriasis does not lead to scarring.
-The skin can return to normal appearance with treatment or spontaneously.
+The skin can return to a normal appearance with treatment or spontaneously.

-Genital psoriasis may be part of a more generalised psoriasis.
+Genital psoriasis may be part of more generalised psoriasis.
 Psoriasis has multifactorial genetic and environmental causes.
 These are not fully understood.
 In the genital area, specific factors to consider include:

 Psoriasis in the genital area may also be worsened by contact with irritants such as: